cream-sketch/cream-sketch.github.io/_pages/about.md

   align: right
   image: prof_pic_color.jpg
   image_circular: false # crops the image to make it circular
-  caption: aa Thanks to my friends for visiting me during my Achilles tendon rupture at April 5th!
+  caption: Thanks to my friends for visiting me during my Achilles tendon rupture at April 5th!
 (I'm the one in the middle)

 news: false # includes a list of news items